hsdslab/biomedical-causal-inference/src/README.md

 # DeepCausalPV: Adverse Drug Effect Detection from FAERS Data

+> **Note:** This repository is based on the codes and data from [https://github.com/XingqiaoWang/DeepCausalPV-master](https://github.com/XingqiaoWang/DeepCausalPV-master).

 Welcome to the **DeepCausalPV** source code repository.
 This project aims to detect and analyze adverse drug effects using data from the FDA Adverse Event Reporting System (FAERS).
 By leveraging state-of-the-art transformer models (ALBERT, BioBERT) alongside Large Language Models (LLaMA, DeepSeek API), we identify critical causal effects associated with clinical terms (e.g., age, dose, indication, secondary suspect drugs).

 ---